 Vegan Keto Diet Side Effects And How To Avoid Them

 The transition can be a difficult one, especially for vegetarians and vegans whose diet was made up of a lot of carbohydrates.
-As your body switches from burning glucose to fat, you might experience the following side-effects:
+As your body switches from burning glucose to fat, the process is known as ketosis, you might experience the following side-effects:

 - Poor concentration